-Stuffed Bell Peppers are an easy recipe, especially during the summer when peppers are in season.
+Stuffed bell peppers are an easy recipe, especially during the summer when peppers are in season.
 We usually make this with red bell peppers, but any color will work.

-For kids who don’t like bell peppers, just bake some of the filling in muffin tins and top with cheese and guacamole (and check out this post with some suggestions for helping kids learn to love healthy foods)
+For kids who don’t like bell peppers, just bake some of the filling in muffin tins and top with cheese and guacamole (and check out this post with some suggestions for helping kids learn to love healthy foods).

 If you are a bell pepper fan like I am, you might also love these Philly Cheesesteak Grilled Peppers as well.

-- Preheat oven to 375 degrees
+- Preheat oven to 375°F.

-- Brown meat in large skillet, add onion and garlic and cook 4 minutes
+- When meat is partially cooked, add onion and garlic and cook 4 minutes

 Ever made stuffed bell peppers?
 What do you add to yours?